 In order for a PSC to make decisions concerning the safety of a capability or equipment, it should be declared quorate at the beginning of the meeting.
 In order for a PSC to be declared quorate, the following SQEP and authorised members should be in attendance:

-- Project Team safety delegation holder
+- Delivery Team safety delegation holder

 - Project Safety Manager